Readify/AdalXamarinAndroid/README.md

 ### Azure Active Directory Client for Android

-This Solution includes latest dev build of the [Azure Active Directory Client for Android](https://github.com/MSOpenTech/azure-activedirectory-library-for-android), as of 11/7/2014.
+This solution includes latest dev build of the [Azure Active Directory Client for Android](https://github.com/MSOpenTech/azure-activedirectory-library-for-android), as of 11/7/2014.

 ### Nuget